Circular based fish feed via insects

 1.3 million tonnes of food waste annually

-Today’s food systems also have major problems with food waste and re-uptake of nutrients.
+Today’s food systems also have major issues with food waste and the reuptake of nutrients.
 Sweden imports cheap nutrition in the form of food, feed and fertilizers.
-Additionally, 1.3 million tonnes of food is thrown away annually from food manufacturers, shops, restaurants and households in Sweden.
-Today, food waste is often used in ways that are not resource efficient, as just under 40% goes to making biogas and biofertilizer for fields.
-The rest is used to for heating and electricity production.
+Additionally, 1.3 million tons of food is thrown away annually from food manufacturers, shops, restaurants, and households in Sweden.
+Today, food waste is often used in ways that are not resource efficient.
+As much as 40% goes into making biogas and biofertilizer for fields, the rest is used for heating and electricity production.
 This linear food system contributes to unnecessary greenhouse gas emissions and also risks that nutrients leak into the Baltic Sea and contribute to the eutrophication problem.

-The project Five tonnes of green fish on the counter has proven that it is possible to grow an environmentally friendly and rich tasting Swedish fish on a large scale, while at the same time making use of an unused raw material resource; food waste from industry.
+The project Five Tons of Green Fish has proven that it is possible to grow an environmentally friendly and tasty Swedish fish on a large scale, while at the same time making use of an unused raw material resource; food waste from industry.
 The result is Sweden’s first green rainbow trout.

-Instead of imported soybeans and imported wild-caught fish, the green rainbow trouts were raised on a circular-based fish feed that consists of raw materials that are almost exclusively produced in Sweden, and that are not very attractive for human consumption.
-One of the main ingredients in the feed is insects – that have themselves been fed on organic waste in the form of shells, kernels and bread scraps from the food industry, that would otherwise have been discarded.
+Instead of imported soybeans and imported wild-caught fish, the green rainbow trout were raised on a circular-based fish feed that consisted of raw materials almost exclusively produced in Sweden, and that are not very attractive for human consumption.
+A key ingredient was insects – fed with organic waste in the form of vegetable peel and bread scraps from the food industry, waste that would otherwise have been discarded.

 The circular-based feed consisted of raw materials that are almost exclusively produced in Sweden, and that are not very attractive for human consumption: